patwuch/patwuch/README.md

+🤖 Disclaimer: As someone who believes in experimentation, I might implement the coding output of generative LLM for its utility.
+That being said, I do not use LLM to compose any of my written work, nor do I let LLM handle the mathematically or statistically important aspect of my projects.
+I welcome any feedback on potential issues in my work, and I'm committed to increasing productivity while maintaining academic rigor! 🤖

 I am a data scientist specialising in biology and biomedical applications of data-driven discovery methods, e.g. bioinformatics, biostatistics, or machine learning for epidemiology.

 Currently I am affiliated with Taipei Medical University, working on: